permafuture/ogb-spreadsheet/ooo.md

 ## Make the UX easy to traverse
 * navigation should be simple and re-usable. tabs are not doing the right effect for sub-pages, how does that work?
+ - layers? bottom vs top? maybe vertical words?
+* nav and footer as components in layout
+* custom heroes for each page but with standard structure
+  * convert to data eventually

 ## Style the whole thing according to our standards
 * make a proper palette